World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 Effects of Water Pollution on Aquatic Life-Water Animals:

 Water pollution kills the lives of water animals that depend on the water.
-Crabs, fish, dolphin, birds, seagulls and many other animals are found dead on beaches.
+Crabs, fish, dolphins, birds, seagulls and many other animals are found dead on beaches.

 We have to stop water pollution to save the habitat of water animals.